 Western's Department of Earth Sciences has a proud tradition of outstanding scholarship and research that continues to grow with innovative research.
 Take the opportunity to engage your intellectual curiosity and creativity by participating in Western's cutting edge research.

-Please direct all inquiries about our graduate programs to the Academic Program coordinator, Mr. Kevin Jordan, at email@example.com.
+Please direct all inquiries about our graduate programs to the Academic Program Coordinator at email@example.com.